 To Make the Sugar Cookies:

-2. In a separate bowl, cream the butter and sugar until light and fluffy (use an electric mixer or stand mixer.)
-Add eggs, milk, and vanilla to the creamed butter and sugar.
-Beat on medium-low speed until combined.
+- In a separate large bowl, cream the butter and sugar together using an electric hand mixer or stand mixer until light and fluffy.
+Add the eggs, milk, and vanilla, and beat on medium-low speed until well combined.

-8. Allow cookies to cool for 5 minutes on the pan before transferring them to a wire rack to cool completely before icing.
+- Let cookies cool on the baking sheet for 5 minutes, then transfer them to a wire rack to cool completely before icing.

 To Ice the Sugar Cookies:

-2. Ice the cookies using a butter knife, or another utensil for frosting.
-Or you can use icing bottles or a piping bag.
+- Ice the cookies using a butter knife, icing bottle, or piping bag.

 2 Comments